Table Of Contents

 Intragovernmental holdings

-These represent the money the federal government owes to itself, primarily through trust funds like Social Security and Medicare.
+These represent the money the federal government owes itself, primarily through trust funds such as Social Security and Medicare.
 These funds are essentially IOUs held by various government agencies, reflecting internal transfers rather than external borrowing.
-Together, these components form the total national debt, which is a crucial indicator of the country's fiscal health and borrowing habits.
+Together, these components constitute the total national debt, a crucial indicator of the country's fiscal health and borrowing habits.

 Understanding Debt-to-GDP Ratio